2023 Best Value Allied Health Professions Associate Degree Schools in Iowa

 Our 2023 rankings named Indian Hills Community College the best value school in Iowa for allied health professions students working on their associate degree.
 IHCC is a small public school located in the town of Ottumwa.

-In-state tuition fees for undergraduate students at Western Iowa Tech Community College are $4,922 per year.
+The average tuition and fees for an in-state undergraduate at Western Iowa Tech Community College are $4,922 a year.
 While working on their Associate Degree, allied health majors at Western Iowa Tech Community College accumulate an average of around $14,604 in student debt.

-A rank of #4 on this year’s list means Kirkwood Community College is a great value for allied health professions students working on their associate degree.
-Located in the medium-sized city of Cedar Rapids, Kirkwood Community College is a public college with a fairly large student population.
+The excellent associate degree programs at Kirkwood Community College helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in Iowa.
+Located in the city of Cedar Rapids, Kirkwood Community College is a public college with a large student population.

 In-state tuition fees for undergraduate students at Kirkwood Community College are $5,700 per year.
 The average amount in student loans that allied health majors at Kirkwood Community College take out while working on their Associate Degree is $17,048.